Praqma/Praqmatic-Automated-Changelog/README.md

     ./github_example.sh

 This demo, using docker, generates some reports through a custom template which uses data from PAC's own repository where we mount the current directory and run PAC against it.
+If succesful, you should see a file in `reports/github-report.html`.

 ## Getting started